ganesh10082006/Correlation_Regression/README.md

-Date:

-# expt.03 Correlation and regression for data analysis
+# Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line